liovic/react-basis/README.md

 1.  **Linear Independence:** No state variable in the list can be expressed as a linear combination of the others.
 If a state $v_n$ can be derived from $\{v_1, \dots, v_{n-1}\}$, the list is linearly dependent and contains redundancy.
 2.  **Spanning the Space:** The list of state variables must contain enough information to represent every possible configuration of the user interface.

-React-Basis ensures that your state list is a true Basis by identifying and flagging vectors that fail the test of linear independence.
+React-State-Basis ensures that your state list is a true Basis by identifying and flagging vectors that fail the test of linear independence.

 > *"Linear algebra is the study of linear maps on finite-dimensional vector spaces."*
 > - **Sheldon Axler**

-React-Basis bridges the gap between abstract algebra and UI engineering.
+React-State-Basis bridges the gap between abstract algebra and UI engineering.
 By ensuring your application state forms an independent, non-redundant basis, it helps you build software that is inherently more stable, efficient, and easier to reason about.
 ---

 ### 📜 Implementation of the Linear Dependency Lemma
 According to Axler (*Lemma 2.21*), in a linearly dependent **list** of vectors, there exists an index $j$ such that $v_j$ is in the span of the **preceding** vectors ($v_1, \dots, v_{j-1}$).

-**React-Basis** implements this sequential logic to audit your state:
+**React-State-Basis** implements this sequential logic to audit your state:

 1.  **The Ordered List:** Every state variable is treated as an element in an ordered list $(v_1, v_2, \dots, v_n)$ based on its registration order in the application.
 2.  **Sequential Discovery:** As time progresses, the engine monitors the list.
 It doesn't just look for "similar" vectors; it looks for vectors that **fail to add a new dimension** to the subspace generated by the vectors that came before them.